Patric Zimmerman

 Patric Laine Zimmerman (born October 10, 1954 in Los Angeles, California) is a retired American voice actor.
+He is best known for voicing Revolver Ocelot in the English-language version of the Metal Gear series from 1998 to 2008.

 Career

 Due to Daws Butler's death in 1988, he voiced Elroy Jetson in the 1990 film Jetsons: The Movie.
 He also did the voices of Augie Doggie and Dixie in the Hanna-Barbera series Fender Bender 500 and Yo Yogi!, both roles that Butler had originated.
 He continued his career in the 1990s where he provided the voices for characters in the animated television series TaleSpin and Tom & Jerry Kids.

 In 1995, Zimmerman appeared in person in the 1995 movie Stripteaser with Maria Ford and Rick Dean.

-Zimmerman is recognized by many in the video game community as the first and most prominent voice of Revolver Ocelot in the Metal Gear Solid series.

 As of 2008, Zimmerman is retired from voice acting.

 Personal life

-Zimmerman was married to voice director Kris Zimmerman from approximately 1985 until 1992-1993.
+Zimmerman was married to voice director Kris Zimmerman from approximately 1985 until 1992–1993.